 Paternity Testing and Acknowledgment of Paternity in AZ | Hildebrand Law

-The following is a brief outline of the proceedings of a paternity case.
-In paternity cases, there are many factors to be considered, including the identity of the father listed on the birth certificate, the relationship of the mother to the father, the name given to the child, the living arrangements of those involved, financial support of the child, etc. In this instance, a Voluntary Acknowledgement of Paternity was executed by both parties in the case.
+In paternity cases, there are many factors to be considered, including the identity of the father listed on the birth certificate, the relationship of the mother to the father, the name given to the child, the living arrangements of those involved, financial support of the child, etc. In this instance, a Voluntary Acknowledgment of Paternity was executed by both parties in the case.

 Choate v.
 Cochran: A Brief Summary of the Case

 He was advised by Mother that he was the father of the child.
 Mother and Father never married, but were in a relationship for approximately one year prior to the birth and lived together as a family with the daughter afterward with Father providing financial support for the family.

 During this time period, Father and Mother executed a Voluntary Acknowledgement of Paternity.
-A couple months after moving out with daughter and beginning a relationship with an old boyfriend, Mother began refusing to allow Father visiting time.
+A couple of months after moving out with daughter and beginning a relationship with an old boyfriend, Mother began refusing to allow Father visiting time.
 Choate sought sole legal decision-making through a Petition for Legal Decision Making, Parenting Time and Child Support.

 He also requested in the petition that Mother is drug tested and that her new boyfriend not have access to the daughter.
 He also filed for Temporary Orders to the same effect.
 At the hearing for Temporary Orders, Mother claimed that Choate was not the daughter’s biological father.

 The court ordered paternity testing and when the test excluded Choate as the biological father, they dismissed his motion.
 Upon Father’s request for the court to reconsider, the court cited A.R.S.
 Section 25-812(E), “…identifying the wrong potential father on the acknowledgment is a material mistake of fact” concluding that Mother had the right to untimely withdrawal of her prior acknowledgment of paternity.
 Father appealed.